install.packages("devtools")

 In Equation 3.1, N is the number of premature deaths, and le is the standard live expectancy at the age of death.
 This calculation takes into account the number of deaths at each age and multiplies it by the standard life expectancy remaining at that age, using global life tables to determine life expectancy.
 More details about the components of YLL are provided in the next chapter (Chapter 4), and a sample of the construction of a life table with relative estimations of the life expectancy can be found in Appendix A.

-In general, the Global Burden of Diseases studies (GBD) utilize standard life tables, enabling the measurement of the impact of different diseases at a consistent level.
-This standardization is crucial for comparative studies, particularly cross-country comparisons.4 Additionally, country-specific life expectancies are valuable for investigating premature deaths resulting from health-related causes, such as fatal diseases.
+In general, the Global Burden of Diseases studies (GBD) use standardised life tables, to consistently measure the impact of various diseases.
+This approach allows for reliable comparisons across different conditions and populations, providing a comprehensive assessment of disease burden on a global scale4.
+Additionally, country-specific life expectancies are valuable for investigating premature deaths resulting from health-related causes, such as fatal diseases.
 For instance, certain types of country-specific life expectancies are frequently recommended due to their ability to provide insight into longevity characteristics, which can inform policymakers and aid in prevention efforts, as exemplified by the Japanese life expectancy.5 A G7 cross-country study demonstrated that Japan has the longest average life expectancy, primarily attributed to significantly low mortality rates from ischemic heart disease and cancer, which are the leading causes of death in most countries, as indicated by the GBD study.

 3.1.1 Example: YLLs due to Stroke